sunsink97/demo-project/resilience-architecture/readme.md

 -adding sqs. just for demo purporses as there will be no real use in this project since it will only receice once or twice trigger as this is only used for dedmo

+- use rest api instead of non rest to directly connect to sqs

+12/24/2025 progress :
+-api --> sqs --> lambda --> dynamo counter is already working.
+-still welcome to ngin x default. not yet deploy front end.

+NEXT step :
+-wire front end button so it will work and trigger api